Elder Law, Estate Planning & Probate Keynote Speaker and Educator

 Loneliness and Isolation

-Becoming a primary caregiver for an elderly parent or a spouse may be an isolating event.
+Becoming a primary caregiver for an elderly parent or spouse can be isolating.
 Family caregivers spend over 80 hours a month plus hold down a full-time job to care for family members.
-Often, an adult child or a spouse bears the majority of responsibility because other family members can’t or won’t commit to helping.
+Often, an adult child or a spouse bears most responsibility because other family members can’t or won’t commit to helping.

 The idea of always being “on” is exhausting.
-Working with others, whether related to healthcare or legal projects, requires performing and being professional.
-There seems to be always a deadline or a time-sensitive event looming.
+There always seems to be a deadline or a time-sensitive event that requires ongoing or immediate attention.

 These time commitments steal attention from activities contributing to physical health and well-being.
 Wellness activities like exercise, socialization, nutrition, and others are neglected because commitments and responsibilities are considered more important.

-Caregivers find it challenging to ask for help, and attorneys feel like the weight of the world is on their shoulders.
+Caregivers find it challenging to ask for help, and attorneys can feel like the weight of the world is on their shoulders when dealing with emotional and practical situations caregivers face.

-According to Cigna and UCLA research completed before COVID in 2018, Americans are experiencing loneliness and a lack of connection with others to a significant degree.
+According to Cigna and UCLA research completed before COVID in 2018, Americans are experiencing loneliness and a lack of connection with others.
 For caregivers and attorneys, all work and no play results in emotional and physical burnout.
 Finding balance is critical for health and well-being.

 The Intersection of Work and Life

-The changes in workplace situations resulting from COVID, with more employees—family caregivers and attorneys—working at home, have further blurred the separation of work and family time.
+The changes in workplace situations resulting from COVID-19, with more employees—family caregivers and attorneys—working at home, have further blurred the separation of work and family time.
 Having young children and elderly parents in the house makes it more difficult to focus mentally.
-The idea of returning to work at the office is becoming more attractive for many employees who don’t have a home area for a separate office to accommodate productive work.
+Returning to work at the office is becoming more attractive for many employees who don’t have a home area for a separate office to accommodate productive work.

 Making Responsible Decisions

 Attorneys are held to high standards with severe repercussions for violating ethical standards and professional conduct.
-Lawyers have a duty to withdraw from a case if the ability to represent a client is in question.
+Lawyers have a duty to withdraw from a case if the ability to represent a client is questionable.

 Family caregivers have the option of walking away.
-Few choose to desert the care of an elderly parent or a spouse.
-Instead, caregivers become burned out and rely on coping skills, which increases the likelihood of care situations that result in harm.
+Few choose to abandon the care of an elderly parent or a spouse.
+Instead, caregivers become burned out and may rely on limited coping skills, which increases the likelihood of care situations that result in harm.

 Solutions for Complex Elder Care Solutions

-Caregiving speaker and educator Pamela D Wilson served as a professional fiduciary from 2007 to 2018 with her company, The Care Navigator.
+Caregiving speaker and educator Pamela D Wilson was a professional fiduciary from 2007 to 2018 with her company, The Care Navigator.
 From 2000 to 2007, she provided in-home care services for the elderly and disabled with her company In Home and Family Services.
-These combined experiences led Pamela on a journey to educate family caregivers and work with elder law, probate, and estate planning attorneys to meet the needs of complex care situations.
+These combined experiences led Pamela to educate family caregivers and work with elder law, probate, and estate planning attorneys to meet the needs of complex care situations.